ulian-onua/KRNImagePickerController/README.md

 ...

+[KRNImagePickerController pickFromSource:UIImagePickerControllerSourceTypePhotoLibrary
+fromViewController:self
-[KRNImagePickerController pickFromSource:UIImagePickerControllerSourceTypePhotoLibrary fromViewController:self withCompletion:^(UIImage *image, NSError *error) {
+withCompletion:^(UIImage *image, NSError *error) {
     if (!error) {
         self.imageView.image = image;
     } else {
         if (error.code == KRNImagePickerOperationIsCancelled) return; // cancelation of operation is also considered to be an error so you may just return here
         // handle the error
     }
 }];
 ```
+Cancelation of operation is also considered to be an error for simplification.
+If user cancel picking operation KRNImagePickerOperationIsCancelled error will be passed in completion block which you can handle and perform appropriate operations.